Resident Stories- What is it like to live in Permanent Supportive Housing (PSH)?

 Leslie left home in northern Saskatchewan when he was 13 years old — more than 50 years ago now.
 He had 50 cents in his pocket when he left, but he also took with him a knowledge of Cree and a strong respect for Indigenous ceremony.
 He struggled with addiction over the next several decades, travelling across Canada and falling in and out of sobriety.

 Around four years ago, he was diagnosed with cancer and received treatment in Red Deer.
 He lost the ability to walk, and was not expected to live, but he worked every day to walk again and reconnect with Indigenous ceremony.
-In the midst of his cancer recovery, he was invited by an Indigenous elder to come live in a supportive housing facility in Edmonton that is centered around Indigenous culture and traditions.
+In the midst of his cancer recovery, he was invited by an Indigenous elder to come live in a supportive housing facility in Edmonton that is centred around Indigenous culture and traditions.

 For Leslie, the biggest impact of supportive housing has been that it has given him hope.
 He told us that “a little bit of hope can break a cycle”, and that the feeling of safety and stability he’s found in housing has been critical to his health recovery.
-The staff and residents participate in ceremony together, and that process has helped Leslie to gain a stronger sense of hope and self-worth, to ground himself in the community, and to take on a leadership role within the housing facility.
+The staff and residents participate in the ceremony together, and that process has helped Leslie to gain a stronger sense of hope and self-worth, to ground himself in the community, and to take on a leadership role within the housing facility.
 Today, he has regained his mobility and is cancer-free.

 Steven